codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"If you do not conquer self, you will be conquered by self." - Napoleon Hill
+"To achieve, you need thought.
+You have to know what you are doing and that's real power." - Ayn Rand

 <!-- Powered By zenquotes.io -->
 ```